Welcome to Hope and a Home

 Executive Director

-Lynn French has worked in community development and housing policy in Washington, DC, since 1980, focusing on community development.
-Prior to joining Hope and a Home in 2010, she worked at the Council of the District of Columbia, drafting legislation and supporting the work of two Council Members in a variety of bills affecting rent control, the Comprehensive Plan, and drafted the Homestead Housing Preservation Act of 1987.
-Lynn was appointed Homestead Program Administrator at the DC Department of Housing and Community Development from 1987 to 2001.
+Lynn French has worked in community development and housing policy in Washington, DC, since 1980.
+She joined Hope and a Home’s board of directors in 2006, serving for four years before becoming Executive Director in 2010.
+Prior to joining the staff, she had an extensive career working first at the Council of the District of Columbia, drafting legislation and supporting the work of two Councilmembers in a variety of bills affecting rent control, the Comprehensive Plan, and drafted the Homestead Housing Preservation Act of 1987.
+Lynn served as Homestead Program Administrator at the DC Department of Housing and Community Development from 1987 to 2001 and under her leadership more than $50M of private capital was leveraged to facilitate the renovation of over 2,000 substandard and dilapidated housing units that were sold to first time homebuyers.
 Under her leadership more than $50M of private capital was leveraged to facilitate the renovation of over 2,000 substandard and dilapidated housing units that were sold to first time homebuyers.
 From 2001 through 2006, Lynn served as the Senior Policy Advisor for Homeless and Special Needs Housing in the Executive Office of the Mayor.
 During her tenure, Lynn coordinated implementation of sweeping improvements in shelter conditions and facilitated the development of supportive housing and housing first programs.
+Lynn uses her knowledge of affordable housing development and commitment to providing safe, decent housing for the families of DC to ensure that Hope and a Home meets its mandate.
+Lynn raised her daughter as a single mother, an experience that fuels her desire to ensure families have all the resources they need to attain lasting success.

 Jarreau Taylor